The Five Steps Below Explain the Math Behind the Solutions on This Site

 2 - The Power of Taxing Payments

-If we taxed payments at 0.2%, we could eliminate every single tax we pay today, and yet generate nearly three times the revenue.
+If we taxed payments at 0.25%, we could eliminate every single tax we pay today, and yet generate over three times the revenue.

 3 - The Cost of New Benefits

-Here's the cost of funding $24,000/yr in basic income, earned income credits, free healthcare, and free college.
+Here's the cost of funding $24,000/yr in basic income, earned income credits, child care, free healthcare, and free college.